ChuckJonas/bad-ass-salesforce-stack/README.md

 Hot module reloading means that your updates will injected into your app without having to refresh the page or even lose state (in some cases)

-1. whitelist localhost CORS on the target ORG: `npm enable-cors`
+1. whitelist localhost CORS on the target ORG: `npm cors-enable`

 1. `npm start`

-* WARNING: if you do this on production make sure to disable it when done with `npm enable-cors`! [why?](https://stackoverflow.com/questions/39042799/cors-localhost-as-allowed-origin-in-production)*
+* WARNING: if you do this on production make sure to disable it when done with `npm cors-disable`! [why?](https://stackoverflow.com/questions/39042799/cors-localhost-as-allowed-origin-in-production)*

 ### dev/scratch org with local asset